Never Ending Tour: Origin

 Dylan himself has been dismissive of the Never Ending Tour tag.
 He writes in the sleeve notes to his album World Gone Wrong (1993):

 Don't be bewildered by the Never Ending Tour chatter.
 There was a Never Ending Tour but it ended in 1991 with the departure of guitarist G. E. Smith.
 That one's long gone but there have been many others since then: "The Money Never Runs Out Tour" (Fall of 1991) "Southern Sympathizer Tour" (Early 1992) "Why Do You Look At Me So Strangely Tour" (European Tour 1992) "The One Sad Cry Of Pity Tour" (Australia & West Coast American Tour 1992) "Outburst Of Consciousness Tour" (1992) "Don't Let Your Deal Go Down Tour" (1993) and others, too many to mention each with their own character & design.

-Nevertheless, his touring schedule has continued to be referred to as the "Never Ending Tour" by most media outlets.